Alessandro-Dodon/financial_crisis_09/README.md

 Ensure R and Quarto are installed.
 The .qmd file can be rendered to HTML, and the .R file runs automatically by pressing "Run" sequentially in RStudio.
 Data must be placed in the `Unzipped_data` folder, included in this repository, in the same directory as the script.

 If any required packages are missing, simply remove the # at the start of the install.packages() lines in the scripts to install them.
-Note that the chromote package requires a compatible browser that supports the Chrome DevTools Protocol (CDP), such as Google Chrome or other Chromium-based browsers
+Note that the chromote package requires a compatible browser that supports the Chrome DevTools Protocol (CDP), such as Google Chrome or other Chromium-based browsers.